Snickers ‘You’re not you when you’re hungry’: best global brand campaign ever?

 Research for a recent brand vision project highlighted what is perhaps the best global brand campaign ever: ’You’re not you when you’re hungry’, by Snickers.
 We tipped the campaign for the top early in its history, back in this 2012 post.
 Since then its has run for an impressive six and a half years in an amazing 58 markets.
 Global brand sales of the billion dollar brand have grown by 15.9% and the work has won many major effectiveness awards, including two Effectiveness Lions and an IPA Gold.

-We explore in the Snickers case study in detail on our brandgym Mastering Brand Growth program on our brandgym Academy online training platform here.
+We explore the Snickers case study in detail on our Mastering Brand Growth program on our brandgym Academy online training platform here.
 In particular, we use it to look at how to find a universal insight that appeals to a core target AND a broader audience.

 Below I share some of the key success factors of the campaign, base on an excellent case study by James Miller (1), global head of strategy for Mars at BBDO.

 1.Remember penetration is king